pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-lineaster.md

 ### I created a post, but it is not displayed

-_When the Linea network is massively used, our RPC endpoints might have trouble handling the load.
+_When the PepeSync network is massively used, our RPC endpoints might have trouble handling the load.
 This leads to some transactions not being indexed by the Lens 🌿 API, and your post not being picked up by Lineaster._

 1. I’ve created a post, but it is not displayed on my profile’s feed
 2. Please create a new post, for it to be indexed successfully this time

 ### I created a post, but it stays in an ‘indexing’ state

-_When the Linea network is massively used, our RPC endpoints might have trouble handling the load.
+_When the PepeSync network is massively used, our RPC endpoints might have trouble handling the load.
 This leads to some transactions not being indexed by the Lens 🌿 API, and your post not being picked up by Lineaster._

 1. I’ve created a post, but it is displayed as ‘indexing’ on the homepage for more than 1 hour
 2. You can clean your publications pending for indexation via your [Cleanup](https://lineaster.goerli.linea.build/settings/cleanup) menu